 - Check your timetable carefully, speak to your subject teachers if you think there is a mistake or anything missing.

 - If you have any questions ask them NOW!

 - Be prompt for each exam; arriving at least 10-15 minutes before the start of the exam.
 If you know you are going to be late, please call the Exams Office or Reception to let us know.
 Late arrivals are still able to sit the exam.
 For very late arrivals the Exam Board is informed.

 - Check the exam times and make alternative arrangements to get home when exams run past normal school finishing hours.

-- If you are late for any reason please report as quickly as possible to the Pastoral Office and they will contact the Exams Manager.
+- If you are late for any reason please come straight to the exam room and speak to an invigilator there.

 - Go to the toilet before you queue up to go into the exam; some exams are up to 2 hours long.

 - The rules for exams are extremely strict and the penalties for not following them could result in disqualification so make sure you are familiar with them.

 - You must make every effort to attend all of your exams as you will have to wait a whole year before you can re-sit.